 The preparation of financial statements in conformity with U.S. GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statement.
 Making estimates requires management to exercise significant judgment.
 It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the financial statement, which management considered in formulating its estimate, could change in the near term due to one or more future confirming events.
-One of the more significant accounting estimates included in these financial statements is the determination of the fair value of the warrant liability.
 Accordingly, the actual results could differ significantly from those estimates.
-As of December 31, 2021, the Investments held in Trust Account was \$483,012,312, which is net of \$38,100 distributions from the trust to use for allowable working capital expenditures.
-As of December 31, 2020, the Investment held in Trust Account was \$0.